Family/ Domestic Violence or Personal Safety Intervention Orders

 If your spouse uses abusive behaviour to control, threaten or dominate you, often causing fear.
 It can be physical abuse, sexual abuse, emotional or psychological abuse or financial abuse.

-If your children hear, see, or are around family violence in any way, they are also a victim of family violence.
+If your children hear, see, or are around family violence in any way, they are also victims of family violence.

-If you are in immediate danger or risk or fear, please contact 000.
+If you are in immediate danger, at risk, or in fear, please contact 000.

-Along with intervention orders there are often parenting arrangements to be made if there are children involved and ensure you seek the right legal advice for your parenting arrangements.
+Along with intervention orders, there are often parenting arrangements to be made if there are children involved, and you should ensure you seek the right legal advice for your parenting arrangements.

 3. What are the conditions typically included in a family violence intervention order?

-For example, they must refrain from contacting the affected individuals or coming near their residence or workplace, damaging any property.
+For example, they must refrain from contacting the affected individuals, coming near their residence or workplace or damaging any property.
 The respondent must also maintain a certain distance from the affected person and their property and cannot damage or interfere with the affected person’s property.
 The respondent must also not engage in harassment or threats, and they must refrain from specific behaviours.

 Other conditions may be applied based on individual circumstances.
 For more information, contact Shan Lawyers.